 I like to think so.
 I believe I might have sparked a keg of memories that were waiting for the right moment and touch to manifest and explode for the world to finally see.
 Continue reading

-“You can’t replace Trouble, no matter what you say,” I said to Wendy.
+“You can’t replace Trouble, no matter what you say,” I said to my wife Wendy.
 “He was my favorite cat, the only one that could not only catch those dirty squirrels, but also behead them and leave their carcasses behind, sans their squirrely little heads.
 There’ll never be another one like him.”

 ‘No, I’m not trying to replace Trouble,” my wife answered me.
 “It’s just that our son Nicholas could use another pet, and the one we found at the Kitty Cottage is so adorable, I thought that any pet lover would welcome her into their home.
 Give her a chance.
 I know you’ll warm up to her and treat her as a member of the family in no time.”